Kovalskiii/6DofArmFrontEnd/README.md

 2)to run local use command : npm run start

-3) to build use command : npm run build
+3)to build use command : npm run build